SWSmalley/CatGame/README.md

 Click the flashing squares to navigate round the map! collect the blue fish without being caught by the tabby cats to clear each level.

+!!UI DOES NOT FUNCTION WELL WITH TOUCH SCREEN DEVICES!!

 ####To Do####
 - refactor gameover screens to be independent of hover and reimplement a way of having them fade in.
   - despite the program scaling to screen sizes well this currently breaks mobile compatibility due to lack of mouse hover.